LiamsInMontreal/Weather-API-for-Discord/README.md

-# Weather Bot
+# Weather-API-for-Discord

-This is a Discord bot that provides weather information for US locations by ZIP code and Canadian cities by name.
+This is a Discord API that provides weather information for US locations by ZIP code and Canadian cities by name.
 The bot uses the [Weather.gov API](https://www.weather.gov/documentation/services-web-api) for US weather forecasts and the [OpenWeatherMap API](https://openweathermap.org/api) for Canadian weather forecasts.

 ## Features